-Planning Your Future Post-16 2020-21 is a guide aimed at young people and their parents and carers.
-The booklet is available in PDF format at the top of the page in 'Useful Documents'.
+Planning Your Future Post-16 2021- 2022 is a guide aimed at young people and their parents and carers.
+The booklet is available in PDF format in 'Useful Documents'.

-Current legislation sets out an aspiration that young people will continue in education or training until at least their 18th birthday.
-This means that everyone has to participate throughout Year 12 and into Year 13.
-It helps ensure that every young person has the opportunity to gain skills and qualifications that help them to progress to higher education, work and adult life; enabling them to succeed in the fast changing, modern world.
+Current legislation sets out that young people will continue in education or training until at least their 18th birthday (throughout years 12 and 13).
+Staying in education or training helps ensure that every young person has the opportunity to gain skills and qualifications that help them to progress to higher education, work and adult life; enabling them to succeed in the fast changing, modern world.

 If you would like to earn while you learn, consider an apprenticeship.
 York's Apprenticeship Hub has details of many local apprenticeship opportunities.
 The national Apprenticeships website has information and real life stories about becoming an apprentice.

 For school aged young people, your school will provide you with Information Advice and Guidance (IAG) and careers information.
 Below are other services who will help you explore and discuss your next steps.